-The combination of Stockton’s passionate and caring faculty, small class size, and affordable, comprehensive program provides accounting students with the competitive edge and skillset needed to succeed in today’s global marketplace.
+The combination of Stockton’s passionate and caring faculty, small class size, and the affordability of a comprehensive program givesaccounting students the competitive edge and skillset needed to succeed in today’s global marketplace.

 The B.S. in Accounting offers a 128-credit undergraduate degree from Stockton University which is infused with the liberal arts.
 We provide students with a rigorous curriculum that combines accounting courses with business, marketing, management, and business analytics courses.
 Our curriculum has been mapped to align with the CPA Evolution initiative which identified knowledge and skills needed as an entry-level CPA.
 Stockton University’s interdisciplinary philosophy also provides students with the opportunity to take elective courses in other programs of study.
 Our School of Business internship program helps students gain practical accounting experience before graduating.